Miss Grand Ecuador: History

 However, no pageant was held to determine the titleholder in 2022; the first runner-up of the previous edition, Emilia Vásquez of Pichincha Province, was appointed to the position and expected to represent the country at Miss Grand International 2022 in Indonesia, but was later replaced by Liseth Naranjo for undisclosed reasons.
 Naranjo was a former Miss Grand Ecuador 2020 but was dethroned before competing on the international stage.

 Editions

+Location and date

 The Miss Grand Ecuador pageant was separately held once in 2021, and the upcoming edition is scheduled to be held in 2023.
-The following table is the competition detail for such contests.